 He is, however, described in one source as a flirt, and also an excellent lover.

 We know so little about Ullr that we often do not consider him when talking about the important Viking gods.
 But there is good evidence that Ullr was considered very important, and probably one of the older gods.

 First and foremost, his name appears as part of many Norwegian and Swedish place names, but not place names in Denmark and Iceland.
 This lends support to the idea that Ullr was an older god that was popular before the Vikings, as Iceland was only colonized during the Viking era.

-His importance is also suggested at by the fact that Saxo Grammaticus included Ullr in his 12th century Gesta Danorum, which cast the god in the roles of heroes.
+His importance is also suggested by the fact that Saxo Grammaticus included Ullr in his 12th-century Gesta Danorum, which cast the god in the role of heroes.